angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 ### Creating a Custom Multiselect Component

-We want to create a custom multiselect component, later to be used for selecting newsletter topics.
+We want to create a custom multiselect component that can later be used to select newsletter topics.
-Users can select one or multiple topics from a list.
+Users can choose one or multiple topics from a list.
 The component must implement `FormValueControl` with the type that we use for the model value, which is a `string[]` in our case.

 The most important part is the `value` property that holds the current selection as a model signal.
-`model` is a semantic combination of *input* and *output*: It receives values from the parent component but can be locally updated as well.
+`model` is a semantic combination of *input* and *output*: It receives values from the parent component but can also be updated locally.
-All local changes are sent back to the parent component automatically as an *output*.
+All local changes are automatically sent back to the parent component as an *output*.
 This way, data flows bidirectionally between the parent form and the custom component.

 The inputs `errors` and `disabled` are optional: These values are automatically provided by the `Field` directive when the control has errors or is disabled.
-We can use the `disabled` signal to clear the value when the control is disabled by using an `effect`.
+We can use the `disabled` input signal to clear the value when the control is disabled by using an `effect`.

 Our component can define additional inputs as needed:
 The inputs `label` and `selectOptions` receive the label for the form control and the list of all options to select from.